MPDR Beamforming for Almost-Cyclostationary Processes

 \Cref{ssec:calc_shifts} described two methods for identifying candidate modulations based on the estimated cyclic frequencies.
 This section introduces \Cref{alg:coherence_filtering} to select the optimal candidates for inclusion in the final modulation sets based on spectral coherence.
 Spectral coherence, defined in \cref{eq:coherence_single_ch}, quantifies the correlation between original and modulated signals at each frequency bin, and has been used to detect CS signals in noise \cite{kim_cyclostationary_2007,yang_cyclostationary_2019}.
 As demonstrated in \cref{ssec:stat:noise_red_corr}, highly correlated components lead to improved noise suppression, making coherence an effective selection criterion.
-The selection process applies two sequential filtering stages to reduce computational load.
-First, modulations must exceed a coherence threshold to qualify for inclusion.
-Second, when the number of qualifying modulations exceeds the user-specified maximum, the algorithm retains those with the highest coherence values.